 Challenges in Hit-and-Run Accident Cases

-Hit-and-run accident cases pose unique challenges.
+Hit-and-run accident cases pose challenges.
 These include identifying the at-fault party, filing uninsured motorist claims, and adhering to strict time limitations and deadlines.

 Identifying the At-Fault Party